Frequently Asked Questions

 3. Certificate of current immunization or signed statement by the parent or guardian stating that the administration of immunization agents conflicts with their religious tenets or practices.

 We do not see a doctor regularly, only when it is something we cannot handle.
-We feel we are to pray before seeking medical care, and really see no need to get a physical—so where does that leave me?
+We feel we are to pray before seeking medical care, where does that leave us?

 This is not a problem.
 The statutes state that a parent may object in writing to the health requirement because of religion.
-You do not have to state what religion you are.
-You can get a form from your county, or you can write a letter and sign it, scan and email it.
+You do not have to state what religion you practice.
+You can get a form from your county, or you can write a letter and email it.

 For the health examination:

-· a signed statement by the parent or guardian stating objections to such examination on religious grounds.
+· a signed statement by the parent or guardian stating that such examination conflicts with their religious tenets or practices.

 · a signed statement by the parent or guardian stating that the administration of immunization agents conflicts with their religious tenets or practices.